mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 - ensuring your customers never see stack traces or server error messages which may reveal more about the innards of your solution than is wise

-Different organisations will hopefully have their own programmes here, you're unlikely to have to invent your own from scratch - but you do need to take responsibility for adopting and embracing security practices.
+Organisations will almost certainly have their own programmes here, you're unlikely to have to invent your own entirely from scratch - but you do need to take responsibility for adopting and embracing security practices.

 # Logging, Traceability and Analytics